pineapplemachine/Pretty-WhatsApp/readme.md

+**This repo is currently under construction.
+Please come back soon!**

 # Summary

 When long pressing a conversation in WhatsApp it presents an option to "Email chat".
 This is a script for Python 2.7 which generates an easy-on-the-eyes html page from the jumble of files attached to a received email.